• Skip to primary navigation

 Place about two teaspoons of topping on each muffin.

-For the topping, blend additional all purpose flour, brown sugar and softened butter in a separate bowl.
-Place about two teaspoons of topping on top of each muffin.
+Place about two teaspoons of the streusel topping on top of each muffin.

 Nestle a few berries and a bit of rhubarb into the streusel topping to create distinctive, sugary muffin tops.